THE STAR

 (Mockingly)

-the matter, Peter?
+What's the matter, Peter?
 Does Snowy got you on a leash.

 PETER